jawadhussein462/QUERY-PRODUCT-RANKING/README.md

 # Multi-language Query Product Ranking

 ## 🚀 Overview

+The goal of this project is to develop a system that can accurately rank products in an e-commerce environment based on their relevance to a given search query.
+This will enable e-commerce websites to deliver more relevant results to their customers, improving their search experience and potentially increasing sales.

+The system takes as input a list of queries, each with a unique identifier.
+The queries can be considered as the search terms entered by users when looking for products on an e-commerce website.
+The system then processes the input data and generates a CSV file with the ranked products for each query.

+To determine the relevance of a product to a given query, the system considers four degrees of relevance: Exacts, Substitutes, Compliments, and Irrelevants.

+* `Exacts`: These are the products that match the query exactly, meaning they have the same name, brand, and attributes as the query.
+These products should be ranked at the top of the list.

+* `Substitutes`: These are products that have similar features to the query but may have different names or brands.
+These products should be ranked after the Exacts but still near the top of the list.

+* `Compliments`: These are products that complement the query product and are often bought together with the query product.
+These products should be ranked after the Substitutes but still close to the top of the list.

+* `Irrelevants`: These are products that are not related to the query and should be ranked at the bottom of the list.

+By sorting the input data based on these four degrees of relevance, the system can generate a ranked list of products for each query, ensuring that the most relevant products are displayed first.
+This will improve the search experience for users and help them find the products they are looking for more quickly and easily.

-This project aims to rank products in an e-commerce setting based on their relevance to a given query.
-The input for this task is a list of queries with their corresponding identifiers, and the system outputs a CSV file with the ranked products for each query.
-The input data for each query will be sorted based on four degrees of relevance: Exacts, Substitutes, Compliments, and Irrelevants.
+In summary, this project aims to improve the search experience for users of e-commerce websites by ranking products based on their relevance to a given query.
+The system takes input in the form of a list of queries and generates a CSV file with the ranked products for each query, using a four-degree relevance system to determine the most relevant products.

 ## 📚 Data Format